University of Queensland: University Senate

 The academic board is the university's senior academic advisory body.
 It formulates policy on academic matters including new programs, teaching, learning and assessment, research, promotions, student academic matters, prizes and scholarships.
 An academic board member is elected annually as its president.
 The president is assisted by a half-time deputy president.

-Academic faculties
+Faculties and departments

-The university has six faculties to support both research and teaching activities.
+The university has five faculties to support both research and teaching activities.